Loading Events

 Hear poems and write your own poetry during this month’s 2nd Friday ArtWalk inspired by the Ackland’s current exhibition of Japanese calligraphy, Lotus Moon and Nandina Staff.

-Hear local poets perform waka poems — the style of poetry featured in the Ackland’s current exhibition Lotus Moon and Nandina Staff – as well as their own nature-inspired works at pop-up performances.
+Hear local poets perform waka poems — the style of poetry featured in the Ackland’s current exhibition Lotus Moon and Nandina Staff — as well as their other nature-inspired works.
+Readings will be by members of the North Carolina Haiku Society, including Crystal Simone Smith and Lenard Moore, as well as 2023 Piedmont Laureate Dasan Ahanu.

-Inspired by this year’s Arts Everywhere Day theme “YOU Are an Artist!” visitors are encouraged to compose this own waka poem (using its distinctive syllable pattern, 5-7-5-7-7 and natural world inspiration).
-You can read it during an open mic session if you’d like and write your poem down on the traditional vertical strip of paper.
+Inspired by this year’s Arts Everywhere Day theme “YOU Are an Artist!” visitors are encouraged to compose their own waka poem (using its distinctive syllable pattern, 5-7-5-7-7 and natural world inspiration).
+Read it during the open mic session if you’d like and write your poem down on the traditional vertical strip of paper.
 All materials provided; no experience necessary.

 Poetry in the Arboretum